Forecasting Local Ionospheric Parameters Using Transformers: Results

 \subsection{Forecast accuracy}

-We quantify the overall forecast accuracy of the combined linear model plus median predictions from the transformer using Figures \ref{chp4:fig:test_fof2}, \ref{chp4:fig:test_hmf2}, and \ref{chp4:fig:test_tec}.
+We quantify the overall forecast accuracy of the combined linear model plus median predictions from the transformer using Figures \ref{fig:test_fof2}, \ref{fig:test_hmf2}, and \ref{fig:test_tec}.
 These figures report the median absolute deviation (MAD) and mean absolute percent error (MAPE) in addition to RMSE.
-We achieve an overall RMSE of 0.617 MHz for foF2 across all test segments, including high- and low- solar activity and different latitudes.
-The hmF2 parameter, which is a challenging parameter to predict but has a high impact on many operational systems \cite{bilitza_2022}, has an average RMSE of 21.6 km, and the TEC parameter averages 2.426 TECU over the entire test period.
+We achieve an overall RMSE of 0.600 MHz for foF2 across all test segments, including high- and low- solar activity and different latitudes.
+The hmF2 parameter, which is a challenging parameter to predict but has a high impact on many operational systems \cite{bilitza_2022}, has an average RMSE of 21.810 km, and the TEC parameter averages 2.385 TECU over the entire test period.
 Note that the IQRs for each are represented in the box-plots underneath each error distribution and show that the forecasts, in general, are capturing the point predictions well.
+These results are consistent with the performance reported in recent machine learning studies: 24-hour TEC forecasts typically achieve RMSE in the range of 2--3 TECU \cite{mao_2025, molina_2025}, and Informer-based foF2 models report RMSE values of 0.5--0.8 MHz depending on forecast horizon and station characteristics \cite{bi2022, qiao2024}.
+Direct numerical comparison across studies is complicated by differences in test station selection, temporal coverage, and evaluation protocols; nevertheless, LIFT's performance falls within the range of current state-of-the-art methods while additionally providing joint multi-parameter forecasts with calibrated uncertainty quantification.